autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 Additionally if terminal path feature is enabled and path is computed, stop point placement can be configured to be at the edge of the current lane instead of at the `terminal_start` position, as indicated by the dashed red line in the image above.

-## Canceling/Aborting a Previously Approved Lane Change
+## Aborting a Previously Approved Lane Change

 Once the lane change path is approved, there are several situations where we may need to abort the maneuver.
 The abort process is triggered if any one of the following conditions is met

 1. The ego vehicle is near a traffic light, crosswalk, or intersection, and it is possible to complete the lane change after the ego vehicle passes these areas.
+2. The target object list is updated, requiring us to [delay lane change](#delay-lane-change-check)
-2. The lane change is forcefully canceled via [RTC](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/ad-api/features/cooperation/).
+3. The lane change is forcefully canceled via [RTC](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/ad-api/features/cooperation/).
-3. The path has become unsafe.
+4. The path has become unsafe.

 Furthermore, if the path has become unsafe, there are three possible outcomes for the maneuver: